johnbcoughlin/calctex/README.md

 LaTeX or Org buffer, move point to a LaTeX formula environment, and type `C-x * e` to invoke embedded mode.
 This will couple the top of the calc stack to the contents of the equation in the buffer you are editing.

+<a id="orge3675ac"></a>

+## Display options

+CalcTeX currently offers two image format options: `png` and `imagemagick`.
+The default is `imagemagick`, unless your Emacs is compiled without support.
+To disable `imagemagick` even if it is supported:

+    (setq calctex-iamgemagick-enabledp nil)

+Note that disabling `imagemagick` may have negative effects on the image quality on some displays: it disables downscaling the rendered image, which is sometimes necessary for a sharp image.

+The scaling factor applied by `imagemagick` is controlled by the variable `calctex-imagemagick-png-scaling`.
+It defaults to `0.35`.
+The "base" DPI of the rendered image is controlled by the variable `calctex-base-dpi`, and is `150` by default, meaning `150` for `png` images and `150 / 0.35 = 428` for `imagemagick` images.
+You can change these values to adapt CalcTex to your preferences.